 Want to become a data wiz but don’t know where to start?
 Get in touch and we can help guide you!

 We annually support a group of Children’s Campus staff through the Certified Health Informatician Australasia (CHIA) program, managed by the Australasian Institute of Digital Health.

 We fund the certification and provide mentoring, study assistance and exam preparation.
-If you are interested in completing the CHIA program in 2023, read more via the link below and we’ll be in touch with more information.
+If you are interested in completing the CHIA program in 2024, read more via the link below.

-If you’d like to browse through the brilliant work of our 2022 UoM Fellow, Jo Lawrence, and her Choosing Wisely work at RCH, you can find it here.LHSA Fellowship Info
+You can read about the brilliant work of our 2022 UoM Fellow, Jo Lawrence, in the Choosing Wisely Program at RCH.

 Do you want to improve your skills in health analytics?
 Check out these learning opportunities.Learn new skills

 The Applied Learning Healthcare System course is made up of a series of modules that build on each other to provide an overview of all the steps required in an effective learning health system cycle.
 In-class learning will involve hands on, guided workshops by instructors and group work using a variety of tools and software to interrogate the data and develop digital health solutions.